Bryceed/Music-Bot/README.md

 # Music-Bot
-> Simple music bot with a full-blown queue system that is easy to understand
+> Simple music bot with a full-blown queue system that is easy to understand<br>

 ## Install